-Here’s a heart-warming story for the Thanksgiving holiday: James Thomson and a longtime friend, who is suffering from terminal cancer, ran into trouble with their flights from San Francisco to Bali.
+For Thanksgiving, a heartwarming story: James Thomson and a longtime friend, facing flight troubles from San Francisco to Bali.
 One leg of Thompson’s flight was canceled, which threatened to end his friend’s final vacation.

 Despite repeated efforts to contact United Airlines, he was getting nowhere.